 Vehicles equipped with rear air suspensions have their ride height and axle (pinion) angle(s) preset at the factory.
 These are precision settings and should not be altered.

 Incorrectly adjusted ride height may result in improper interaxle U-joint working angles.
 This can result in premature driveline wear and driveline vibration.
 If your vehicle is equipped with a Peterbilt rear air suspension, and if it becomes necessary to reset the ride height, you may temporarily set it by following the next procedure.
 Proper ride height measurement and values are shown in the illustration and table below.

-Ride Height Measurement (Location for Tandem Axles Shown)
+Ride Height Measurement (Tandem Axles Location)

 Proprietary Rear Air Suspension Ride Height [inches (mm)]

 Single Drive Tandem Drive

 Air Leaf N/A 11.70 (297)

 Air Trac 11.00 (279) 11.00 (279)

 Low Air Leaf 8.50 (216) 8.50 (216)

 Low Low Air Leaf N/A 6.50 (165)

 FLEX Air N/A 8.50 (216)

-The second second for a full lades and file

-These values are for a fully laden vehicle
+These values are for a fully laden vehicle •